The handgun safe, or "lock box"

 As a result, every firearms safety device, whether lock box, gun cabinet, wall safe, trigger lock, or other device, is subject to a series of tests designed specifically for padlocks.

 Testing is intended to replicate forces exerted through the use of common household tools for approximately ten minutes.
-However, the definition of “common household tools” in Section 4082, subsection (d), describes a limited assortment.
+However, the definition of “common household tools” in Section 4082, subsection (d), describes a random, limited assortment.
 Screwdrivers, for example, are defined as being “8 to 10 inches in length, flathead or Phillips, flathead sizes up to 5/8 inches,” excluding many smaller, commonly used screwdrivers.
-Crescent wrenches are limited to being 10 inches in length, though 6 and 8-inch crescent wrenches are also regularly sold. (“Crescent” is actually a brand name.
+Crescent wrenches are limited to being 10 inches in length, though 6 and 8-inch crescent wrenches are also commonly used. (“Crescent” is actually a brand name.
 The tool referred to in the statute is likely an adjustable wrench.)
-Drills are limited to “1/3 horsepower corded/9.6 volt cordless,” which speaks to how old the statute is; a 20-volt cordless with lithium battery is the most common drill available today.
+Drills are limited to “1/3 horsepower corded/9.6 volt cordless,” which speaks to how old the statute is.

 In addition to describing the conditions under which tests are performed (at temperatures between 16 and 27 degrees Celsius, with a primed case installed in a locked firearm, etc.), Section 4095 describes a series of tests to be performed on padlocks.
 A tensile loading device is used to test a lock’s resistance to being pulled open.
 A shock impactor is used to test a lock’s resistance to impact.
 A shackle-cutting fixture is used test a padlock’s shackle or cable.

-Only subsection (e) describes a test for what it calls “lock box type devices.”
+Only subsection (e) describes tests for what it calls “lock box type devices.”
 Lock boxes are dropped onto a concrete slab.
 They are dropped from a height of one meter plus one centimeter with the locking mechanism facing up and with the locking mechanism facing down.
-The test does not include dropping the box on its side or at an angle.

 This is the only test designed specifically for lock boxes, which reveals how little thought was given to lock-box design.
-A bewildering number of locking mechanisms have been designed for lock boxes, though the primary locking mechanisms installed in lock boxes are not described in any standards.
+A bewildering number of latching mechanisms have been designed for lock boxes, though these mechanisms are not described in any standards.
 Legally, they do not exist.
 Therefore, they are subject to no testing.

 The AmazonBasics PS75EF,